oasci/pitt-biosc1540-2024f/content/lectures/05/index.md

 3. Define gene annotation and describe its key components.
 4. Outline the main computational methods used in gene prediction and annotation.
 5. Analyze and interpret basic gene annotation data and outputs.
-6. Demonstrate basic skills in using gene annotation tools.

 ## Readings